 A Columbus personal injury lawyer could help if you sustain any of the following types of bodily injury in an accident:

 - Spinal Cord Injury: This can affect your ability to move around, feel pain, and breathe.
 A cervical spinal injury happens in the neck, including the neck muscles, ligaments, bones, joints, and discs.
 These injuries often require surgery.

 - Facial injuries: Facial injuries can involve broken bones, cuts, lacerations, and other wounds.

 - Head injuries and brain trauma: Head injuries, especially traumatic brain injuries (TMIs), can cause bleeding inside the skull and brain swelling.
-Brain injuries can cause memory, thinking, coordination, balance, speech, and movement problems.
+In addition, brain injuries can cause memory, thinking, coordination, balance, speech, and movement problems.

 - Disfigurement: Disfigurement occurs when an injury causes visible changes to your body, such as scars, missing limbs, disfigurements, or deformities.

 - Physical or emotional therapy: Physical therapy helps injured people regain strength and mobility.
 Emotional therapy or psychological counseling helps injured people cope with their injuries and adjust to life after the accident.